WAR OF 10

 The

-Druhyus and they shifted to Punjab or Sapta Sindhu, The Avesta was not
+the Druhyus and they shifted to Punjab or Sapta Sindhu, The Avesta

-composed in this time but the Avestans remember this period as their
+was not composed in this time but the Avestans remember this period

-stay in the Hapta-Handu area.
-In this era, the Anus were in cordial
+as their stay in the Hapta-Handu area.
+In this era, the Anus were

-relations with the Bharats.
-They even had fought the Hariyupiya war
+in cordial relations with the Bharats.
+They even had fought the

-Bharats declined and they went on war.
-The Anus were defeated and some
+and Bharats declined and they went on war.
+The Anus were defeated

-of them left Bharat and went further west to Afghanistan.
-This
+and some of them left Bharat and went further west to Afghanistan.

-Rishi Gautam).
-Sudas's grandson Somaka also went to Afghanistan and
+of Rishi Gautam).
+Sudas's grandson Somaka also went to Afghanistan

 In

-composed.
-In this era, the Avestan people got their separate land and
+halfway composed.
+In this era, the Avestan people got their separate

-the tensions got reduced between them and the Vedic people.
-Soon everything
+land and the tensions got reduced between them and the Vedic people.